Dan J. Harkey

 A general partner’s authority can be classified in one of several ways:

 • Apparent authority: any partner acting alone if the transaction is in the ordinary course of business (mortgage loan not likely to qualify).
-The limitation on authority is not applicable if it is known by reviewing the partnership agreement.
+The limitation on authority is not applicable if it is disclosed in the Partnership's agreement.

-Actual authority: any one or more partners expressly authorized by all other partners under the partnership agreement or other approval.
+Actual authority: any one or more partners expressly authorized by all other partners under the Partnership's's's’s agreement or other approval.

 https://www.sos.ca.gov/business-programs/business-entities/faqs

 • Copy of the General Partnership Agreement.
-Most real estate ownership and operations borrowers will have a written partnership agreement.
+Most Real Partnership's's's agreement.

-• An option is to obtain a borrower's attorney's legal opinion on the partnership's validity and formation and the partners' authority to sign.
-So that you know – details are set out elsewhere.
+• An option is to obtain the Borrower’s attorney’s legal opinion on the Partnership's's identity, as well as the partners’ authority to sign.
+Please note that details are outlined elsewhere.

-Obtain a partnership resolution, signed by all general partners, specifying approval of the loan and authorizing and directing a particular general partner(s) to execute all appropriate documents necessary to conclude the loan.
+Obtain a Partnership's's’s resolution, signed by all general partners, specifying approval of the loan and authorizing and directing a particular general partner(s) to execute all appropriate documents necessary to conclude the loan.

-• Obtain a notarized Certificate of Incumbency under the penalty of perjury signed by all partners filled out in the hands of the partners, certifying:
+• Obtain a notarized Certificate of Incumbency under the penalty of perjury, signed by all partners, certifying:

-• The partnership is fully and validly organized, exists, and is in good standing under the laws of California or similar laws in other states.
+• The Partnership's's's is validly organized, exists, and is in good standing under the laws of California or similar laws in other states.

-• The partnership agreement has not been amended, superseded, or modified in any way, or, if it has, all such changes are attached to the original;
+• The Partnership’s agreement, attached to the Certificate of Incumbency, governs the Partnership.
+The Partnership's' agreement has not been amended, superseded, or modified in any way, or, if it has, all such changes are attached to the original.

-• There is no litigation pending or threatened against the partnership;
+• There is no litigation pending or threatened against the Partnership's, including the addresses, telephone numbers, and email addresses of its principals and all partners.

-• That the partners listed have full authority and power to encumber the real and personal property of the partnership without any further requirements or consents from any other party or entity (then list the parties with such authority), citing the provisions of the partnership agreement that give them such authority (then, check the section of the partnership agreement giving them such authority and read it to make sure it says what they say it says).
+• That the partners listed have full authority and power to encumber the real and personal property of the partnPartnership out any further requirements or consents from any other party or entity (then list the parties with such authority), citing the provisions of the Partnership's agreement that give them such authority (then, check the section of the Partnership's agreement giving them such authority and read it to make sure it says what they say it says).

-• Agreeing that executed loan documents will constitute the partnership's valid, legally binding obligations and will be enforceable against the partnership by their respective terms.
+• Agreeing that the executed loan documents will constitute the Partnership's legally binding obligations and will be enforceable against the Partnership in accordance with their respective terms.

 • Spousal consent.
-If one or more partners are married, the partnership agreement should include spousal consent.
-If not, the lender may consider obtaining it for the loan.
+If one or more partners are married, the Partnership's agreement should include spousal consent.
+If not, Lendernder may consider obtaining the loan.

 How are the parties to sign?